gtod/postgres-json/README.md

 Don't try anything too funky besides.

 All the Postmodern conditions will leak through this abstraction, at present it is a pretty thin layer.
-However work has been done on handling serialization failures under the covers.
+However because we are using the PG *repeatable read isolation level* to safely insert and update two tables at once work has been done to handle *serialization failures* under the covers.
+See the PG docs for more info on isolation levels.